sholtomaud/phd/Literature Review/litrev.md

 A period of public feedback was undertaken as a part of the HRF.
 Some of the recommendations included that actions should be able to be taken at all levels for, and by, stakeholders across State or Federal (or even National) jurisdictions [@anedo_submission_2013], with the intent of affording a framework for harmonization^[Citing Hollander [-@hollander_rethinking_2009], and Leebron [-@leebron_claims_1996], Brockett defines harmonization as process of making regulatory requirements, from different jurisdictions, identical or similar through joint problem-solving mechanisms [@brockett_streamline_2014]] and co-development of procedures between State entities [@brockett_regulation_2014].

-Hunter suggests that demonstrable scientific underpinnings of risk assessments would assist in communications (a component depicted in Fergusson's model) [@hunter_draft_2013].
-Martin says that water allocation and licensing frameworks also need to be enhanced to include water that is produced, and consumed by UE producers [@taylor_australias_2012, p.5].
+Hunter [@hunter_draft_2013] suggests that demonstrable scientific underpinnings of risk assessments would assist in communications (a component depicted in Fergusson's model) .
+Martin [@taylor_australias_2012, p.5] says that water allocation and licensing frameworks also need to be enhanced to include water that is produced, and consumed by UE producers.

 Taylor [@taylor_australias_2012, p.5] went on to suggest that where UE producers use water resources, they should carry the costs associated with any impacts from activities.
 This view concurs with the views of landholders, who wish to receive appropriate compensation and payments [@vff_public_2013].